South Rona

-Rona (Rònaigh), sometimes called South Rona to distinguish it from North Rona (a small uninhabited island to the northwest of Cape Wrath), is an inhabited island in the Inner Hebrides.
+Rona (Rònaigh), sometimes called South Rona to distinguish it from North Rona (a small uninhabited island to the northwest of Cape Wrath), is an uninhabited island in the Inner Hebrides.
 It lies between the Sound of Raasay and the Inner Sound just north of the neighbouring island of Raasay and east of the Trotternish peninsula of Skye.
-It has a total area of 930 ha and a population of 3.
+It has a total area of 930 ha and has a population of 1.
+The island is owned by hedge fund manager Danny Luhde-Thompson and his wife, Cressida Pollock.

+Rona Lighthouse is situated on the island.

 Geography and geology

 Rona is an extension northward of the ridge of Raasay.
 Its geology is Lewisian gneiss and the glaciated landscape is underlain by some of the oldest rocks in western Europe.

 Writing in the early 18th century, Martin Martin recorded that "this little isle is the most unequal rocky piece of ground to be seen anywhere: there is but very few acres fit for digging, the whole is covered with long heath, erica-baccifera, mertillus, and some mixture of grass; it is reckoned very fruitful in pasturage: most of the rocks consist of the hectic stone, and a considerable part of them is of a red colour."

 On the west side of the island is a secure and picturesque natural anchorage, An Acarsaid Mhòr, protected by the small island of An t-Eilean Garbh.
 The writer Malcolm Slesser described it as "a delightful little fjord, and superb harbour for small boats.
 Pink felspar cliffs drop steeply into the water, and small lush woodland lends a touch of luxury."

 Other islets surrounding Rona include Eilean Seamraig, Garbh Eilean (connected to Rona at low tide), Sgeirean Buidhe Bhorlum, and A' Sgeir Shuas.
 Eilean Tighe (connected to Raasay at low tide) lies about 1 km away across the straits of An Caol Ronaigh, at the centre of which is tiny Fraoich Eilean.
-The east coast is largely unindented and in addition to Acairseid Mhór the main bays are An Dubh-Chamus (black bay), An Acaarsaid Thioram (dry harbour) and Loch a' Bhràigheig on the west coast.
+The east coast is largely unindented and in addition to Acairseid Mhór the main bays are An Dubh-Chamus (black bay), An Acarsaid Thioram (dry harbour) and Loch a' Bhràigheig on the west coast.
 There are several smaller bays in the north west including Port an Fhearainn (port of the land), Òb nam Feusgan (bay of the mussel), Port na Bà Brice (port of the speckled cow) and Òb an Deallaire (bay of the loiterer).
 The highest point on the island is Meall na h-Acarseid, which reaches 125 m.
 Sgàth a' Bhannaich and Beinn na h-Iolaire (hill of the eagle) are further north and are each over 100 m high.